czyzby/gdx-lml/README.md

 ##What's new

+1.1 -> 1.2:

+- Message and event listener exceptions are additionally logged, as LibGDX applications seem to ignore some exceptions that are thrown when posting runnables.

 0 -> 1:

 Autumn was rewritten from scratch, so many annotations changed their original methods and packages.
 Spring-inspired context, available through the whole life of application, turned out to be an overkill for games.
 After working on a few projects with Autumn MVC, I have never had the need to actually access context object and create any objects at runtime: usually initial dependency injection and component creation was more than enough.
 Not to mention that context meta-data was a lot of extra overhead for something as simple as initiating an application.